bangbangcon/bangbangcon.github.io/2020/tickets.md

 We are <u><strong>NOT</strong></u> affiliated with BTS or BANG.BANG.CON.
 You <u><strong>CANNOT</strong></u> buy tickets to the concert here.

-!!Con 2021 (the tech conference) will be held on May 15-25, 2021 - tickets will be available soon!
+!!Con 2020 (the tech conference) was held on May 9-10, 2020 - tickets are no longer available.